 - $25 per day at luxury brand Hiltons like Conrad and Waldorf Astoria

-That stings.
-Aside from the $25 credit at top-of-the-line Hilton properties, it’s hard to see these credits covering a full breakfast – and even then, it’s a stretch.
+Even so, this stings.
+Aside from the $25 credit at top-of-the-line Hilton properties, it's hard to see these credits covering a full breakfast – and even then, it's a stretch.
 Of course, not all Hilton properties offer much more than pastries and coffee for breakfast.
-And if you’re not one to eat breakfast at a hotel, this change is an easy win.
+And if you're not one to eat breakfast at a hotel, this change is an easy win.

 Hilton Gold members can choose between the food and beverage credits or free points, while Diamond members will get both.
 You can use these credits at almost any on-property outlet, from bars and restaurants to room service to even onsite marketplaces.
 Just charge it to your room and the credit will kick in.
 Unused daily credits will not rollover.